Navdeep-Singh-Ghotra/WebAutomation/readme.md

-this is boilerpalte for web automation
+this is boilerpalte for web automation updated